 How to Price Raffle Tickets for a 50/50 Drawing

-As with all fundraising endeavors, it’s important to know how much your organization intends to raise on the 50/50 raffle.
+As with all fundraising campaigns, knowing how much your organization intends to raise on the 50/50 raffle is important when pricing tickets.
 Don’t just leave this to chance, or your organization may not win.
-Your fundraising goal should be publicized widely since in the case of a 50/50 cash pot, your supporters want to know how much they can win.
+Your fundraising goal should be publicized widely since, in the case of a 50/50 cash pot, your supporters want to know how much they can win.

-Remember, the raffle goal should be the net proceeds of the raffle, after all of the other costs have been subtracted.
+Remember, the fundraising goal should be the raffle’s net proceeds after subtracting all costs.
 For large-scale fundraising raffles, you may want to implement a fundraising event budget to ensure that you haven’t missed anything.